Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 Remember, casein has an important role in growth and development.
 It contains essential amino acids that the body needs for growth, repair and development.
 There are only a few complete dietary sources of these essential amino acids, so don't be too eager to swear off casein.

 A good, healthy gut is also key to helping the digestive system function well.
 Take probiotics to keep the gut microbiome balance and healthy.
 Avoid junk foods and artificial ingredients that can promote inflammation.

-TIP: What About Probiotics?
+Tip: What About Probiotics?

 Milk allergy treatment combines probiotics.
 These are excellent sources of beneficial microbes to help restore balance in the GI tract.
 In fact, there are many studies that showed infant gut bacteria were able to develop tolerance to cow's milk.
-Some of these studies were discussed in an article in the UChicago Medicine website (2015).
+Some of these studies were discussed in an article on the UChicago Medicine website (2015).

 Supplementing the diet with probiotics such as Lactobacillus rhamnosus GG (LGG) help increase cow's milk tolerance.

 Casein curds in stool might indicate an inability to digest casein protein properly.
 There are many factors that contribute to the formation of curds.
 One is prolonged stay of casein in the highly acidic environment of the stomach and the small intestines.
-Another reason is that there isn't enough hydrolysis in the small intestines to breakdown casein.
+Another reason is that there isn't enough hydrolysis in the small intestines to break down casein.

 If casein curds are indeed in the stool, it is very important to work more closely with a doctor to find out what's really going on.
 Further tests will have to be done to accurately diagnose casein intolerance or allergy.
 Tests will also have to be done to determine if those are indeed casein curds.

 - Angelia M. Courtney.
 (1912).
 Studies on Infant Nutrition.
 JAMA Network. https://jamanetwork.om/journals/jamapediatrics/article-abstract/1718738 Accessed January 31, 2019.